mattpolzin/JSONAPI/README.md

 #### `IncludeType`

 The fourth generic type of a `JSONAPIDocument` is an `Include`.
 This type controls which types of `ResourceObject` are looked for when decoding the "included" part of the JSON API document.
 If you do not expect any included resource objects to be in the document, `NoIncludes` is the way to go.
-The `JSONAPI` framework provides `Include`s for up to six types of included resource objects.
+The `JSONAPI` framework provides `Include`s for up to 10 types of included resource objects.
 These are named `Include1`, `Include2`, `Include3`, and so on.

 **IMPORTANT**: The number trailing "Include" in these type names does not indicate a number of included resource objects, it indicates a number of _types_ of included resource objects. `Include1` can be used to decode any number of included resource objects as long as all the resource objects are of the same _type_.